-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Skilled nursing facility (SNF) care (For a definition of skilled nursing facility care, see Chapter 12 of this document.
-Skilled nursing facilities are sometimes called SNFs.)
-A prior stay in a hospital is not required.
-Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.)
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Skilled nursing facility (SNF) care (continued) Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-ray s and other radiology services ordinarily provided by SNFs Our plan covers up to 100 days in a SNF: You pay \$0 copayment each day for days 1 - 20 You pay \$203 copayment each day for days 21 - 100 A benefit period begins on the first day you go to a Medicare covered inpatient hospital or a skilled nursing facility.
+Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
+However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if nursing facility.
 The benefit period ends when you haven't been an inpatient at any hospital or SNF for 60 days in a row.
 If you go to the hospital (or SNF) after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods you can have.
-Our plan covers up to 100 days in a SNF: You pay \$150 copayment each day for days 1 - 100